 The problem can be even more difficult if you haven't been consistent in setting limits with your kids.
 It's common for single moms to be somewhat lenient and lax about establishing standards and enforcing consequences for inappropriate behavior.
 If your new husband is a firm disciplinarian, we can guarantee you that your child isn't going to like it.

-If you have additional questions or would like to discuss this situation in greater depth with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling Department.
-Our counselors are available to speak with you at this number.
+If you have additional questions or would like to discuss this situation in greater depth, call our Counseling department.